What Are the Best Travel Credit Cards for 2023?

 American Express Green Card

-- Current public welcome offer: 60,000 points when you spend $3,000 in purchases in the first 6 months — plus 20% back on travel and transit purchases in your first 6 months (up to $200 back)
+• Current public welcome offer: 40,000 points when you spend $3,000 in purchases in the first 6 months

-Last but not least, let’s talk about the increasingly-attractive American Express Green Card.
-For those who aren’t quite ready for the hefty annual fee of the Amex Platinum, the Green card could be a great way to get started with the American Express ecosystem — especially right now as it’s offering its best-ever welcome bonus.
+Next, let’s talk about the American Express Green Card (which is a card I recently added to my own credit card mix).
+For those who aren’t quite ready for the hefty annual fee of the Amex Platinum, the Green card could be a great way to get started with the American Express ecosystem.

 With increased bonus offers abounding and plenty of perks to be enjoyed, now could be the perfect time to pick out a new travel credit card.
 Whether you’re one for luxury, want to make the most of your loyalty, or just want to keep things simple, there’s surely a card for you.
 As always, however, be sure to compare all of your options and run the numbers on any annual fees to ensure that you get as much value as possible from these travel-minded selections.